 Root canal therapy is a remarkable treatment with a very high rate of success.
 It involves removing the diseased tissue, halting the spread of infection, and restoring the healthy portion of the tooth.
 In fact, root canal therapy is designed to save a problem tooth; before the procedure was developed and gained acceptance, the only alternative for treating a diseased tooth was extraction.

 Think you need a root canal and would like more information or to set up a consultation?
-Contact us.
+Contact us today.